Sebastian-Webster/mysql-memory-server-nodejs/README.md

 Description: This option only applies if the system-installed MySQL version is lower than the oldest supported MySQL version for this package (8.0.20) and the `version` option is not defined.
 If set to `true`, this package will use the latest version of MySQL instead of the system-installed version.
 If `false`, the package will throw an error.

+#### :warning: Internal Options :warning:

+The following options are only meant for internal debugging use.
+Their behaviour may change between versions and they are not to be considered stable.
+The options below will not follow Semantic Versioning so it is advised to not modify their default values.

 - `deleteDBAfterStopped: boolean`

 Required: No

 Default: true

-Gotchas: This option is intended to be for internal debugging purposes only and not meant for people to use.
-As such, this option will not follow Semantic Versioning.

 Description: Changes whether or not the database will be deleted after it has been stopped.
 If set to `true`, the database WILL be deleted after it has been stopped.